leoasis/activerecord-futures/README.md

 Multi statement queries are supported by the mysql2 gem since version 0.3.12b1, so you'll need to use that one or a newer one.
-Currently the adapter provided is the same as the built-in in Rails, but it also sets the MULTI_STATEMENTS flag to allow multiple queries in a single command.
-It also has a special way to execute the queries in order to fetch the results correctly.
-You can check the code if you're curious!
+Currently the adapter provided inherits the built-in one in Rails, and it also sets the MULTI_STATEMENTS flag to allow multiple queries in a single command.

 ### Postgres

-Coming soon!
+The pg gem supports multiple statement queries by using the `send_query` method and retrieving the results via `get_result`.

 ## Contributing